pinkerton/components/README.md

 ![serverless components logo](https://s3.amazonaws.com/assets.github.serverless/serverless-components-readme3.png)

-***Serverless Components*** package serverless infrastructure and logic into composable building blocks to help you build serverless applications faster than ever.
+**Serverless Components** package infrastructure and logic into simple building blocks to help you build efficient, serverless applications faster than ever.

-Components are capable of provisioning infrastructure while including both application logic AND lifecycle management.
-They have a focus on serverless/cloud resources and they also greatly enable reuse, sharing and simplicity.
+Components are capable of provisioning infrastructure across any provider, the can also include application logic and automation to manage their lifecycle.

+They are capable of provisioning infrastructure across any provider, then can also include application logic and automation to manage their lifecycle.

 ## Features

-* **Speed** - Build serverless applications faster than ever.
-* **Abstraction** - Create reusable infrastructure, features or entire applications.
-* **Multi-Cloud** – Provision infrastructure and resources across any cloud and vendor.
+#### Speed

+#### Multi-Cloud

+Components are capable of provisioning infrastructure across all providers, clouds and vendors.
+Use the best option for your use-case, instead of getting locked into a single platform.

+#### Infrastructure + Logic = Outcomes

+#### Abstraction

+By nesting Components, you can create powerful abstractions above infrastructure, like application features, which you can plug into any application.
+You can also put an entire application into a Component.

+#### Open-Source

-* **Open-Source** - All Components and the core logic is entirely open-source.
+All Components and the core logic is entirely open-source.

 ## Table of contents